EHanML/EHanML.github.io/_pages/about.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/book1.jpg" alt="">
 </figure>

 I am currently a Ph.D. student in the agricultural and biological engineering department at the University of Florida major in machine learning.
 I had two master's degrees in quantitative genetics and statistics.
-I enjoy reading machine learning books in my spare time and I finished more than 10 books during my Ph.D. program.
-However, textbooks are not enough because the field of AI is developing faster than ever; new methods can become outdated in a few months.
+I enjoy reading machine learning books and learning different machine learning areas in my spare time.
+I finished more than 10 books and several online courses during my Ph.D. program, so I have the foundamental knowledges across many machine learning areas, including *computer vision, natural lauguege processing, graph neural network, kernel machines,marke bayesian deep learning, generative models (e.g. GAN, VAE, EBM, diffusion probabilistic models), reinforcement learning, causal inference and meta-learning.* However, textbooks are not enough because the field of AI is developing faster than ever; new methods can become outdated in a few months.
 Hence, I never stop catching up with the latest papers published in the top AI conferences.
 I find most of these papers can be well summarized in few sentences so I create this [60s-Paper](/portfolio/) module to help people get the principles of these papers fast.
 My solid statistical training enabled me to gain a deep understanding of why and how machine learning models work so I can correctly deploy AI solutions to various scenarios (see my [Projects](/projects/)).